 If you are in possession of (or are the author of!) a document that you feel would fit as part of this project, we would be very glad to hear from you and to discuss the possibility of adding this document to the online database.

-- Artemy Kalinovsky (University of Amsterdam)
+- Artemy Kalinovsky (Temple University)

 - Isaac Scarborough (Liverpool John Moores University)